Smriti Mandhana sets sights on lifting India's first World Cup after reeling in individual awards for stellar 2018- Firstcricket News, Firstpost

 "I think my focus as a player and even our team is to bring the World Cup home because 'Cricketer of the Year' and all the other awards won't give the same joy as winning the World Cup will," said India's T20I vice-captain.

 "Having said that, it felt good to win the ICC Awards.
-As a kid, I remember reading about Jhulan di (Jhulan Goswami) receiving the award in the corner of a newspaper.
+As a kid, I remember reading about Jhulan (Goswami) di receiving the award in a corner of the newspaper.

 "I am not someone who really gets excited, but for about 15 to 20 minutes after I had won the awards, I was thrilled.